Child Custody Lawyer in Navarro & Ellis Counties

 Helping Clients Obtain the Best Possible Outcome

 Texas law holds both parents responsible for their children whether they are married or divorced or were never married to each other.
 The Law Office of Michael J. Crawford can help you better understand how to obtain the best custody arrangement for your situation.
 Call today to get started with a consultation at our Waxahachie or Corsicana locations.

-Dial (903) 201-0883 now or contact The Law Office of Michael J. Crawford online to schedule a consultation about protecting your custody rights.
+Dial (903) 201-0883 now or contact The Law Office of Michael J. Crawford online to schedule a free consultation about protecting your custody rights.

 The Meaning of Child Custody